 Therefore, as a parent or guardian, you become a joint-owner or custodian of the kids’ savings account.
 These are typically referred to as custodial accounts.

-Who Can Withdraw Money of a Kid’s Savings Account?
+Who Can Withdraw Money from a Kid’s Savings Account?

 As the legal adult associated with the account, most banks and institutions allow you to set specific limits or requirements on how your child uses the account.
 Depending on your bank, this may include: